History of the Indianapolis Colts: 1998: Manning’s rookie season

-1999 and 2000: Playoff appearances
+1999–2000: Playoff appearances

 The Colts received the fourth overall pick in the 1999 NFL draft and used it to select running back Edgerrin James.
 The Colts also traded away Marshall Faulk to the St. Louis Rams for a second and fifth-round pick in the draft.
 Following the improvements made to the roster, the Colts began the 1999 season 2–2.
 After a home loss to the Miami Dolphins on October 10, the Colts went on to win eleven consecutive games and win the AFC East division, the first division championship for the Colts since 1987.
 The Colts were the second seed in the AFC with a 13–3 record.
 In the divisional round, the Colts hosted the Tennessee Titans, coming off their "Music City Miracle" victory, but lost 19–16.

 In 2000, the Colts posted a 10–6 record, which was good enough for a second-place finish in the AFC East.
 The Colts made the playoffs as the sixth seed and went to Miami to face the Dolphins in the wild-card round.
 After leading at halftime, the Colts missed a late field goal and allowed the Dolphins to drive down the field and score the game-winning touchdown in a 23–17 final.
 Peyton Manning, Edgerrin James and Marvin Harrison all represented the Colts in the Pro Bowl.